hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/corda.md

     }
     ```
     An agent from a foreign network can query either `http://partya.mynetwork.com:9000/sec_group` or `http://partyb.mynetwork.com:9000/sec_group` and obtain the security group (or membership) configuration of the entire network.
   * **Interoperation Helpers**: Your Corda network's client layer applications have business logic embedded in them that, broadly speaking, accept data from users and other external agents and invoke workflows.
 With the option of interoperability with other networks available through Weaver, other options can be added, namely requesting and accepting data from foreign networks, and triggering locks and claims for atomic exchanges spanning two networks.
-Weaver's Corda SDK (currently implemented both in Java/Kotlin) offers a library to exercise these options.
+Weaver's Corda SDK (currently implemented both in Java and Kotlin) offers a library to exercise these options.
 But this will involve modification to the application's logic.
 The following examples will illustrate how you can adapt your applications.
-    - _Data sharing_: Consider a scenario inspired by the [global trade use case](../../user-stories/global-trade.md) where a flow to manage L/C installed in the `trade-finance-network` network supports a flow named `UploadBillOfLading`, which validates and records a bill of lading (B/L) supplied by a user via a UI.
-Weaver will enable such a B/L to be fetched from a different network `trade-logistics-network` by querying the function `GetBillOfLading` exposed by the chaincode `shipmentcc` installed in the `tradelogisticschannel`, a Hyperledger Fabric network (it can be a corda network as well, steps will be mostly same, except view address creation, for demonstration purpose we assume fabric).
+    - _Data sharing_: Consider a scenario inspired by the [global trade use case](../../user-stories/global-trade.md) where a letter of credit (L/C) management business logic is installed in the `trade-finance-network` network, supports a flow named `UploadBillOfLading`, which validates and records a bill of lading (B/L) supplied by a user via a UI.
+Weaver will enable such a B/L to be fetched from a different network `trade-logistics-network` by querying the function `GetBillOfLading` exposed by the chaincode `shipmentcc` installed in the `tradelogisticschannel` channel (_The trade logistics network can be built on Corda as well.
+The steps for Weaver-enablement will mostly be the same, with the exception of view address creation logic.
+Here, for demonstration purposes, we assume that that counter-party network is built on Fabric_).

         (In preparation, a suitable access control policy must be recorded on `tradelogisticschannel` in `trade-logistics-network`, and a suitable verification policy must be recorded in the vault of `trade-finance-network`.
-We will see how to do this in the "Startup and Boostrap" section later.)
+We will see how to do this in the [Startup and Bootstrap Weaver Components](#startup-and-bootstrap-weaver-components) section later.)

         You will need to insert some code in the client layer application that accepts a B/L and submits a `UploadBillOfLading` request in `trade-finance-network`.
 (No code changes need to be made in any application in the other network.)
 The logic to accept a B/L should be replaced (or you can simply add an alternative) by a call to the `InteroperableHelper.interopFlow` function offered by the [weaver-corda-sdk](https://github.com/hyperledger-labs/weaver-dlt-interoperability/packages/952245) library.
 The following code sample illustrates this: